Legal Advice for “Juvenile” — 141 results

 I have had parents call my office since they have read my articles about certificate of rehabilitation, governors pardon, expungement, early termination of probation and ways to erase... more

 Written by attorney Jeremy S Geigle, almost 3 years ago.

 According to ARS 13-921, a defendant in Arizona may plead guilty and agree to probation if the following apply:

 The defendant is under the age of 18 at the time of the offense.

-Written by attorney Michael W Modica, over 2 years ago.
+Written by attorney Michael W Modica, almost 3 years ago.

 1. What kind of juvenile cases do you handle in Family Court?